 - Certified Anesthesia Technician and Technologist

 - Cardiothoracic Anesthesia Technician

 There were about 106,200 jobs for Anesthesiologist Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Anesthesiologist Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.
+The BLS estimates 10,600 yearly job openings in this field.

 The states with the most job growth for Anesthesiologist Assistant are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Anesthesiologist Assistant

 The salary for Anesthesiologist Assistants ranges between about $69,120 and $151,850 a year.

 Anesthesiologist Assistants who work in Connecticut, Washington, or Alaska, make the highest salaries.

 Below is a list of the median annual salaries for Anesthesiologist Assistants in different U.S. states.